 MVC's processing facilities are located in Region VI (Libertador Bernardo O'Higgins Region) of central Chile.
-The site is 8 km east of the city of Rancagua and 90 km south of Santiago.
+The site is 8 km east of the city of Rancagua and 90 km south of Chile's capital city of Santiago.
 Personnel and supplies are transported by road between the site and Rancagua or Santiago.